 The project boundary is from SW Madison to SW Market streets between SW Naito Parkway and SW 13th Avenue.

-Project design will continue through spring of this year.
-Construction is anticipated to begin in July and take a year and a half to complete.
-It should be completed by the end of 2024.
+Project design continues.
+Construction is anticipated to begin in December of 2023 and take a year and a half to complete.

 What's Happening Now